Fionán Lynch: Irish Volunteers and the Irish Republican Brotherhood

 On 25 November 1913, Lynch, together with Gearóid O'Sullivan and Diarmuid O'Hegarty attended the meeting at the Rotunda Rink for the founding of the Irish Volunteers and they joined on that first night.
 Drilling started within a couple of weeks, at the Foresters Hall on Parnell Square (Russell Square at the time) and instructors were chosen and Lynch was chosen to train a squad.
 In summer 1914, there was the first election of volunteer officers and Lynch was elected 2nd lieutenant of F Company, which would be placed in 1st Battalion.

 With the formation of the battalion the captain of F Company, Piaras Béaslaí, was promoted to second in command of the battalion and, as Sean (Jack) Shouldice who was the first lieutenant couldn't accept the captaincy, Lynch was promoted to captain of F Company.
 His friend from the Gaelic League Diarmuid Ó Hegarty was made second lieutenant.

 Soon after this he was asked by his close friend Seán Mac Diarmada, along with Con Collins, to join the Irish Republican Brotherhood.
 The IRB supreme Council were trying to ensure volunteer officers were members of the brotherhood and the fact that he was already friendly with Seán MacDiarmada made him acceptable.
 He subsequently took the oath and was sworn in around spring 1915.
-He was allocated to the Circle in Gardiner Street, with Diarmuid Ó Hegarty and Gearoid O’Sullivan members of the same circle.
+He was allocated to the Circle in Gardiner Street, with Diarmuid Ó Hegarty and Gearoid O'Sullivan members of the same circle.

 From late 1914, Lynch and the other members of the Irish Volunteers came under observation by the Dublin Metropolitan Police.
 At the time, Lynch was an assistant teacher in St. Michan's School, and at the beginning of 1916 the Commissioners of National Education notified the school that his activities were not compatible with his teaching duties.
 Lynch's schoolmaster told him that his salary would be withdrawn if he continued his involvement to which Lynch surprised him by replying that he would consult with his superior officers about it.
-He did so and was ordered by Tom McDonagh to lay low and formally sever his connections with the Volunteers.
+He did so and was ordered by Tom McDonagh to lie low and formally sever his connections with the Volunteers.
 However, during this time he organised a Sunday morning training squad centre at the headquarters of the Gaelic League, 25 Parnell Square, for members whose positions made it impossible for them to be openly associated with the Volunteers.

 However, he continued to attend the meetings of the battalion council, where he was told which area would be occupied by his company at the forthcoming rising.